-- Democratic Services Team will achieve an underspend of £77,000 at the end of this financial year due to the delays in backfilling vacant posts. - Member Services are estimating an overspend of £31,000, this is due to increased costs of the newly elected members.
+- Democratic Services Team will achieve an underspend of £77,000 at the end of this financial year due to the delays in finding suitable candidates to appoint to fill vacant posts. - Member Services are estimating an overspend of £31,000, this is due to increased costs to establish the newly elected members in their role following the Election.